sunzj/Way_of_Downgrade_BOSE_QC35ii/README.md

 3.Check the name of the three firmware files in `C:\Users\<username>\AppData\Local\Temp `They are looks like "Bose Updater.aaNNN".
 These files have different name everytime when you update and are removed by BOSE updater after you finish updating.

-4.Check the size of the firmware files, match them to the old firmware files, 5.rename the old firmware file to the matched one.
+4.Check the size of the firmware files, match them to the old firmware files.

+5.Rename the old firmware file to the matched one.
  For example:
  ```
  Bose Updater.fl7980 33KB